 C) Articulate And Communicate Your Unique Value.

-A lot of people don’t know what they bring to the table, which is why they need someone to write their resume.
+Many people don’t know what they bring to the table, which is why they need someone to write their resumes.

-They may have an idea, but they’re not sure if it actually stacks up in the marketplace or if it’s right.
+They may have an idea, but they’re not sure if it’s viable in the marketplace or if it’s right.

 We uncover our clients’ unique selling points during a discovery session—which means they are based upon solid evidence from their career.